Rhône-Alpes

 Rhône-Alpes (/fr/) was an administrative region of France.
-Since 1 January 2016, it is part of the new region Auvergne-Rhône-Alpes.
+Since 1 January 2016, it has been part of the new Auvergne-Rhône-Alpes region.
 It is located on the eastern border of the country, towards the south.
 The region was named after the river Rhône and the Alps mountain range.
 Its capital, Lyon, is the second-largest metropolitan area in France after Paris.
 Rhône-Alpes has the sixth-largest economy of any European region.

 Geography

 Rhône-Alpes is located in the southeast of France.
 The neighboring (pre-2016) regions are Bourgogne (Burgundy) and Franche-Comté to the north, Auvergne to the west, Languedoc-Roussillon to the southwest, and Provence-Alpes-Côte d'Azur to the south.
 The eastern part of the region is in the Alps, and borders Switzerland and Italy.
-The highest peak is Mont Blanc, on the French-Italian border.
+The highest peak is Mont Blanc, on the French–Italian border.
 The central part of the region comprises the river valleys of the Rhône and the Saône.
 The confluence of these two rivers is at Lyon.
 The western part of the region contains the start of the Massif Central mountain range.
 The region also borders or contains major lakes such as Lake Geneva (Lac Léman) and Lake Annecy.
 The Ardèche flows through the southwest portion of the region, where it has carved the deepest gorge in Europe.

 As with the rest of France, French is the only official language of the region.
 Until the mid-20th century, Arpitan was widely spoken in the whole region, while many of the inhabitants of the south spoke varieties of Occitan; both are in steep decline in this region.
-There are immigrant populations from Armenia, Italy, North Africa, Poland and Portugal, and elsewhere.
+There are immigrant populations from Armenia, Italy, North Africa, Poland, Portugal, and elsewhere.

 Rhône-Alpes is made up of the following departments: